-How to Find a Keyword with a High Search Volume?
+How to Find Keywords with High Search Volumes?

 One way to get a sense of the relative keyword volume is to explore in Google Trends.
 Input two to four terms and it will tell you the relative popularity of the terms over time.
 If you have a Google Adwords account, you can use Ad Planner to see estimated keyword query volumes.
 Your Google Search Console account will tell you the query volume for terms on which you rank, but it will not help you explore words on which you do not rank.